Bella Hadid Bares Breasts & Dyes Hair: Looks ‘Scary Skinny’ Amid Lyme Disease

 “She’ll say, ‘You know what: You have to do it today.
 You already committed.’
 I end up going, but I’ll nap during lunch,” admitted the 20-year-old.

-As for how that highly publicized split from The Weeknd has affected Bella, Hollywood Life reported that Hadid still loves the singer, ad that he’s “rubbing it in her face” by those public displays of affection with Selena Gomez.
+As for how that highly publicized split from The Weeknd has affected Bella, Hollywood Life reported that Hadid still loves the singer, and he’s “rubbing it in her face” by those public displays of affection with Selena Gomez.

 “Bella is putting on a brave front but it’s clear she still has feelings for [her ex-boyfriend] and is hurt by how public he’s being with Selena.
 She feels like he’s completely rubbing it in her face,” a source told Hollywood Life.